 You might also like this low carb spiked hot chocolate recipe too!

 I don’t know about you but my hot chocolate craving is strong in the winter.
-Sometimes I just want something hot and sweet to sip on and so I came up with this recipe fo keto hot chocolate mix.
+Sometimes I just want a hot and sweet cozy drink to sip on and so I came up with this recipe for keto hot chocolate mix.

 I keep it out and use it almost everyday.
 I’ve experimented with all kinds of things and I think I came up with the best sugar free instant cocoa recipe.
 Plus I thought it might make a nice keto friendly gift if you have a friend who is on a low carb diet or who is diabetic.

 These are the best unsweetened cocoa products to use.